Good Thing (Sage the Gemini song): Reception

 Christina Lee of Idolator wrote that "the song proves that Sage the Gemini can write a smash hit if he wants".
 Rapup.com called the song "seductive", adding that the rappers rhymes are heartfelt. while Nick delivers a soulful hook.
 Brendan V van DJbooth said that "even though the rapper is the headliner of the collaboration, the song is mostly commanded by the Jonas brother, as you’ll hear a lot of his crooning over the roaring synthercizers".
 Vibe's Mia V. praised Nick's strong R&B vocals while the rapper switched it up with a silky smooth sixteen.
 MTV's Madeline Roth called the song "the perfect summer song with plenty of spellbinding rhymes and soulful refrain".

 Live performance

 Sage the Gemini and Nick Jonas performed the song during the July 23 episode of The Tonight Show Starring Jimmy Fallon.
-Nick performed the song live during his Live in Concert tour.
+Jonas performed the song live during his Live in Concert tour.
 He also performed the song during We Can Survive 2015.
 The song is part of the setlist of the Future Now Tour.